 - Your total debt payments, both secured and unsecured, aren’t equal to more than 50% of your income

 - If you pursue a consolidation loan, you feel confident that you can pay it off within 5 years

 - If you pursue a credit card balance transfer, you feel confident that you can pay off the debt before the introductory rate expires

-When Is It Best to Work With a Debt Resolution Company?
+When Is It Best to Work With a Debt Consolidation Company?

 There are certain instances when consolidating your debt on your own might not be the best route to take.
-Look into working with a debt resolution company if the below are true:
+Look into working with a debt consolidation company if the below are true: